Vidyavinodini: History

 Vidyavinodini Press was established in 1886 (Malayalam Era 1062).
 It was run by V. Sundarayyar and his son Viswanathayyar, the owners of Trichur-based V. Sundarayyar & Sons.
 They started the magazine in 1889 with C. P. Achutha Menon as the editor and Viswanathayyar as the manager.
-Initially, the magazine was printed in Kalpadrumam Press, Trichur, and later from 1900, in Vidyavinodini Press.
+Initially, the magazine was printed in Kalpadrumam Press, Trichur, and later, in 1900, in Vidyavinodini Press.

 The first issue of Vidyavinodini was published in November 1889.
-Vidya Vilasini, the first magazine in Malayalam, had ceased publication around this time which helped Vidyavinodini to soon establish itself as a power in the land.
+Vidya Vilasini, the first magazine in Malayalam, had ceased publication around this time, which helped Vidyavinodini establish itself as a power in the land.
 Vidyavinodini was able to contribute to the literary, cultural, and scientific fields of Kerala for more than a decade.
 This magazine published 150 issues (twelve books and six issues) until it ceased publication in March 1902.
 The magazine had changed its name to Vidyavinodini Vakthavu in its final years.

 After the resignation of C. P. Achutha Menon in 1898, Appu Nedungadi, T. K. Krishna Menon, and Palliyil Gopala Menon also served as the editors of Vidyavinodini.

 Vidyavinodini was not just a literary magazine.
-Instead, the magazine covered history, culture, finance, agriculture and science.
+Instead, the magazine covered history, culture, finance, agriculture, and science.
 C. S. Gopala Panicker, who specialised in natural science, was the chief science reporter of Vidyavinodini.
-The magazine, which was finally owned by Palliyil Gopala Menon, ceased operations in March 1902.
+The magazine, which Palliyil Gopala Menon finally owned, ceased operations in March 1902.
 The place of Vidyavinodini was filled up for a time by Rasika Ranjini, a monthly that was owned and conducted by H. H. Rama Varma Appan Thampuran of Cochin.